dtanner/env-config-loader-groovy/Readme.md

 Utility library to override an object's properties with environment variable values.

 ## Main Purpose
-Let you define your application's configuration in a *typed* configuration, and allow its settings to be overridden by environment variables.
+Let you define your application's configuration in a **typed** configuration, and allow its settings to be overridden by environment variables.

 There are a dozen ways to configure your application, and configuration management is often rife confusion, rot, and bugs.

-The approach this tool takes is toward the https://12factor.net/config technique, but with the added benefit of using a typed configuration object, which lets you manage your configuration like code.
+The approach this tool takes is toward the https://12factor.net/config technique, with the added benefit of using a typed configuration object, which lets you manage your configuration like code.

-The goal of this tool is to stay small and focused for the above purpose.
-If you're looking for file overrides or other

-The main class/method is EnvConfigLoader.overrideFromEnvironment(T config, String environmentPrefix) where config is some object you've created, used for storing your config settings.
+The main class/method is `EnvConfigLoader.overrideFromEnvironment(T config, String environmentPrefix)` where config is some object you've created, used for storing your config settings.

 ## Example Usage